Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast and Lunch

-The Manaslu Circuit trekking journey marks an end with the beginning of your drive toward Kathmandu.
+The Manaslu Circuit trek 12 days journey, comes to an end with the beginning of your drive to Kathmandu.
 The distance between Besisahar and Kathmandu is 175 kilometers.
 We take the black topped road from Besisahar and drive towards Dumre.
-From Dumre we head eastward making our way through Prithvi Highway.
-From Dumre it takes about 6 hours to reach Kathmandu.
+From Dumre, we head eastward, making our way through Prithvi Highway.
+From Dumre, it takes about 6 hours to reach Kathmandu.
 The journey is scenic and pleasing.
 Upon reaching Kathmandu, you will check into our hotel for an overnight stay.

-For flexibility, you may book your own accommodations Hostel to a 5-star Hotel in Kathmandu and you can stay more than one night in Kathmandu before and after the trek at your preferred place.
+For flexibility, you may book your own accommodations, from a budget-friendly hostel to a 5-star Hotel in Kathmandu, and you can stay more than one night in Kathmandu before and after the trek at your preferred place.

 Manaslu Circuit Trek Map